ThatMantis/POH_Lab_ONT_NGS/_episodes/03-Bash_Shell.md

 - `Ctrl-C` or `Cmd-C`: **Keyboard Interupt**, used to terminate a running program/script and return the control to the user.
 Usually used when a program/script/code is hanging the system, such as during an infinite-loop

-- `"right-click"`: **pasting**, equivalent to "Ctrl-V" or "Cmd-V" on the terminal, as physically pressing "Ctrl-V" or "Cmd-V" while in the terminal means something else!
+- `"right-click"`: **Pasting**, equivalent to "Ctrl-V" or "Cmd-V" on the terminal, as physically pressing "Ctrl-V" or "Cmd-V" while in the terminal means something else!
+- `Ctrl-C` or `Cmd-C`: While not running a script, it still serves as the **Copy** function!

 - `*`: Two functions.
 - 1. `*` alone indicates all files/folders in the current working directory